benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 Converted date and time columns to datetime format for better time series analysis.

 Outlier Detection and Handling:
-Outliers (only relevant for magnitude vs. depth) were not removed or dealt with as they were considered (domain knowledge) to harbor potential insights into eart6hquake occurance patterns.
+Outliers (only relevant for magnitude vs. depth) were not removed or dealt with as they were considered (domain knowledge) to harbor potential insights into earthquake occurance patterns.

 Feature Engineering:
 Establishment of earthquake clusters via ST-DBSCAN as the earthquake dataset consisting of individual meassurements with no earthquake event allocation.
 To efficiently find the nearest city / town we need to not only consider lateral locations (longitude / longitudes) but also depth a cKD tree was created.

 Data Filtering:
 Filtered for all datapoints with magnitudes => 5 to meat the requirement of finding impactfulevents with potentially harmful consequences for human life and infrastructure.